Tuesday, October 14, 2008

 Level One Description

 Students will feel more comfortable with the pace of the class if they come prepared with recent metal clay experience.
-Prior knowledge of such tasks as rolling clay to a consistent thickness; the ability to keep clay fresh while working; texturing and joining will allow the student to follow the instructors demonstrations with a clear understanding of what is expected.
+Prior knowledge of such tasks as rolling clay to a consistent thickness; the ability to keep clay fresh while working; texturing; and joining; will allow the student to follow the instructors demonstrations with a clear understanding of what is expected.
+I suggest the student have about 40 hours or more active experience, not only in classroom settings, but with work made at home as well.

-Each of the five projects combines two or more techniques in order to engender a student's ability to use metal clay in numerous ways.
-You'll learn how to make hollow forms; carve greenware; create perfectly sized rings; correctly set faceted stones and dichroic glass; make a variety of bails and much more.
+Each of the four projects combines two or more techniques in order to engender a student's ability to use metal clay in numerous ways.
+You'll learn how to make hollow forms; carve greenware; create perfectly sized rings; correctly set faceted stones; weave Paper/sheet clay; make a variety of bails and much more.
 Projects are judged according to the care taken with design; joining; attention to detail; finishing and the students thorough understanding of the information covered in discussions.
 Completion of the program prepares the student for Level's Two and Three - and allows them to go forth in their jewelry making careers with confidence.

 Level One Projects